tiran/defusedxml/README.txt

    occurs.
 4. minidom doesn't expand entities and simply returns the unexpanded entity verbatim.
-5. genshi 0.6 doesn't support entity expansion and raises a ParserError when an entity occurs.
+5. genshi.input of genshi 0.6 doesn't support entity expansion and raises a ParserError when an entity occurs.

 Other things to consider